UT-ADL/autoware_mini_practice/practice_2/README.md

    - `frame_id` is `map`
    - `child_frame_id` should be `base_link`
    - timestamp should come from the GNSS message
-2. Transform consists of translation and rotation that are basically current_pose's position and orientation.
+2. Transform consists of translation and rotation that are current_pose's position and orientation.
 Basically to convert (0, 0) in `base_link` frame to `map` frame, you just need to add the current position.
 3. Use `sendTransform()` to publish the transform (TransformStamped message)